search icon

 While the Model Registered Agents Act (MoRAA) was enacted to standardize the role of the registered agent for American businesses, the reality is that by introducing a new distinction between commercial and noncommercial registered agents ― combined with the fact that the only states using it have small populations ― it’s quite possible that MoRAA is overly complex in ways that only make the situation more confusing.

-With this in mind, we will reiterate that we already recommend using a registered agent service to the vast majority of our readers.
-These services don’t cost a tremendous amount of money (usually around $10/month or less), and they remove the hassles of MoRAA from your business.
+With this in mind, it’s worth reiterating that it’s highly recommended for most business owners to use a registered agent service.
+These services don’t cost a tremendous amount of money (usually around $10-$20 per month or less), and they remove the hassles of MoRAA from a business.

 zenbusiness logo